CytronTechnologies/Hackathon-Penang-2016/Applications/Hackathon-key-generator/src/README.md

 This application generates security keys for LoRa device.

 * supported on Linux only
-* prebuild Linux binary file
+* run make clean && make to build binary in your machine
 * run ./hackathon-key-generator in the same directory to run the application
-* run make clean && make to build binary in your machine